danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 From this model, we can calculate renewal rates by product category.
 We can also start estimating IACV, Renewal ACV and other metrics for the Growth team.
 A `subscription_period` is considered as renewed if a newer valid subscription period has been created or if a `zuora_renewal_subscription_name_slugify` has been linked to this version (more documentation about [the process here especially the section Linking Renewal Subscriptions](https://about.gitlab.com/handbook/finance/accounting/)) (in this model, the `is_renewed` flag will be turned to `TRUE`).

+The model has also a `has_auto_renew_on` column that explicits if the auto-renew setting was turned on before the end of the term of the period.

 #### Context About Subscription Versions

 [Zuora Amendment API Object](https://knowledgecenter.zuora.com/Developer_Platform/API/G_SOAP_API/E1_SOAP_API_Object_Reference/Amendment)